l0wc0ster/blog/ad_tricks.md

 ![Image](/img/ad_tricks/6.png)

-The machine "user$" in the domain has the "Replicate Directory Changes" permissions by default, which means you can perform DCSync attacks.
-Using the "Windows Defender command line utility", you can perform a reverse authentication request and get the netNTLM hash on the attacker, and then restore the original NTLM using rainbow tables on the crack.sh online service (if you get netNTLMv1)
+The machine **user$** in the domain has the **Replicate Directory Changes** permissions by default, which means you can perform DCSync attacks.
+Using the **Windows Defender command line utility**, you can perform a reverse authentication request and get the netNTLM hash on the attacker, and then restore the original NTLM using rainbow tables on the crack.sh online service (if you get netNTLMv1)

 ![Image](/img/ad_tricks/7.png)